Sherin Mathews case: Indian-American foster father of three-year-old girl gets life term

 Wesley Mathews, who pleaded guilty to a lesser charge of injury to a child, was originally charged with capital murder.

 The Indian-American foster father of three-year-old Sherin Mathews was sentenced to life in prison on Wednesday for the girl’s death, PTI reported.
-The girl was found dead in the United States city of Dallas in October 2017, two weeks after her adoptive father Wesley Mathews reported her missing.
+The child was found dead in the United States city of Dallas in October 2017, two weeks after her adoptive father Wesley Mathews reported her missing.

 Wesley Mathews, who pleaded guilty on Monday to a lesser charge of injury to a child, was originally charged with capital murder by authorities in Texas.
 The 12-member jury discussed the case for nearly three hours on Wednesday afternoon before coming to a unanimous conclusion to give him a life sentence.
 He will be eligible for parole after 30 years.